OSC/ondemand/README.md

 ## Configuration

-After installing in your preferred `prefix`, change your working directory to this location.
+After installing in your preferred `PREFIX`, change your working directory to this location.

 ```